-Department of Building and Safety will be closed on Monday October 12, 2015 in observance of Columbus Day.
+Department of Building and Safety will be closed on Thursday and Friday, November 26 and 27, 2015 in observance of Thanksgiving Holiday.
 Thank you for doing business in the City of Los Angeles.

 Select a Topic